RhizomeDB/dbsp-notes/README.md

 ## 2.9.8 Negate Operator

-The negate operator flips the sign on the weight of each element in a [Z-Set].
+The negate operator flips the sign on the weight of each element in a [𝕫-Set].

 For example: